 - 1. Students are generally classified as freshmen or sophomores.
-Additional classifications may include: - a.
+Additional attributes may include: - a.
 High School Dual Enrollment, Accelerated, or Home School Student: A student enrolled in college credit courses who is still attending high school. - b.
-Unclassified: Students enrolled in credit courses who: - Are enrolled in adult basic education, developmental education, adult secondary education, or other non-credit courses. - · Already have an associate degree or higher, but who are taking courses at the same level or lower. - c.
+Unclassified: Students enrolled in credit courses who: - Are enrolled in adult basic education, developmental education, adult secondary education, or other non-credit courses.

+- Already have an associate degree or higher, but who are taking courses at the same level or lower. - c.
 Full-time Student: A student enrolled in 12 or more credit hours during a spring, fall, or summer semester. - d.
-Part-time Student: A student enrolled for less than 12 credit hours during a spring, fall, or summer semester.
+Part-time Student: A student enrolled for less than 12 credit hours during a spring, fall, or summer semester. - e.
+Transient Student: A student enrolled at another college or university who is taking classes at an Alabama Community College System institution for the express purpose of transferring credit to the home college or university.